davidArinder/google-books-api-search/README.md

 ## Introduction

-This is a rudimentary search app to query the Google Books API.
+This is a search app to query the Google Books API.
 It captures your query input, gathers results from the API, stores them in a database (MongoDB), and renders the results in the browser.
 Repeated searches use the data stored in the database rather than calling the API.

+_Currently setting up Heroku deployment.
+This text will be replaced with a link soon._

-## Project Setup
+## Local Project Setup

 1. Clone the project.
 2. Install dependencies.
 3. Create a `.env` file in the project root directory.
-Inside it, copy/paste the contents of the secret link shared in the email.
+You will need to use your own Google Books API key.
+Instructions [here](https://developers.google.com/books/docs/v1/using#APIKey).
 4. Setup MongoDB.
 Installation instructions found [here](https://docs.mongodb.com/guides/server/install/).
    1. If you're on Linux, you can follow these instructions.
       1. Navigate to the Community Server [download page](https://www.mongodb.com/try/download/community).